ICalmPersonI/Android-CircularMenu/README.md

 ```
 For the central button, it's not mandatory to specify a listener; when clicked, the CircularMenu will be removed from the ViewGroup.

+## Animations
+Most animations are already implemented by default, except for the opening animation.
+If you need to disable the closing animation, you can simply redefine the central button press listener.
+Other animations are triggered only when you specify that you want to use them, based on logical flags in the functions where they are involved.
+If you want to use the opening animation, you'll need to define where and under what conditions to call it by yourself.
+All animations can be triggered independently, and there are corresponding [functions](https://github.com/ICalmPersonI/AndroidCircularMenu/blob/master/doc.md#animations) for this purpose.
+Before starting any animation, if the previous one hasn't finished its task yet, it will be canceled.

+## Documentation
 A detailed description of features and other examples can be found in the [documentation](https://github.com/ICalmPersonI/AndroidCircularMenu/blob/91be57587a37786473c7737b34bce741e83fd5c2/doc.md).